simgrid/simgrid/docs/source/Installing_SimGrid.rst

   ``ccmake`` provides a nicer graphical interface compared to ``cmake``.
-  Press ``t`` in ``ccmake`` if you need to see absolutely all configuration options (e.g., if your Python installation is not standard). boost (at least v1.48, v1.59 recommended)
+  Press ``t`` in ``ccmake`` if you need to see absolutely all configuration options (e.g., if your Python installation is not standard). boost mandatory components (at least v1.48, v1.59 recommended)
-  - On Debian / Ubuntu: ``apt install libboost-dev libboost-context-dev``
+  - On Debian / Ubuntu: ``apt install libboost-dev``
   - On CentOS / Fedora: ``dnf install boost-devel``
-  - On macOS with homebrew: ``brew install boost`` Eigen3 (optional)
+  - On macOS with homebrew: ``brew install boost`` boost recommended components (optional).
+  - boost-context may be used instead of our own fast context switching code which only works on amd64.
+  - boost-stacktrace is used to get nice stacktraces on errors in SimGrid.
+  - On Debian / Ubuntu: ``apt install libboost-context-dev libboost-stacktrace-dev`` python bindings (optional):
+  - On Debian / Ubuntu: ``apt install pybind11-dev``
+Model-checking dependencies (optional)
+  - On Debian / Ubuntu: ``apt install libunwind-dev libdw-dev libelf-dev libevent-dev`` Eigen3 (optional)
   - On Debian / Ubuntu: ``apt install libeigen3-dev``
   - On CentOS / Fedora: ``dnf install eigen3-devel``
   - On macOS with homebrew: ``brew install eigen``
   - Use EIGEN3_HINT to specify where it's installed if cmake doesn't find it automatically.
-Model-checking related dependencies (optional)
-  - On Debian / Ubuntu: ``apt install libunwind-dev libdw-dev libelf-dev libevent-dev``

 For platform-specific details, please see below.